Scilab-RL/Scilab-RL/docs/wiki/Adding-a-new-Environment.md

 nav_order: 2
 ---

 In this tutorial, you'll learn how to add a new custom _MuJoCo_ environment.
-Part of the tutorial might also be useful for adding environments that use other simulators like _CoppeliaSim_, but it is mainly for _MuJoCo_ environments.
 It is divided into four steps:

 1. Choose and test a base-environment
 2. Copy and rename the base-environment